Joachim van Plettenberg

-Baron Joachim Ammena van Plettenberg (8 March 1739, Leeuwarden, Netherlands – 18 August 1793, Zwolle, Netherlands) was the governor of the Cape of Good Hope from 11 August 1771 to 14 February 1785.
+Baron Joachim Ammena van Plettenberg (8 March 1739, in Leeuwarden, Netherlands – 18 August 1793, in Zwolle, Netherlands) was the governor of the Cape of Good Hope from 11 August 1771 to 14 February 1785.
 Plettenberg was presiding governor after Ryk Tulbagh's death.
 On 18 May 1774 he was permanently appointed as governor.

 Early years

-Plettenberg descended from an aristocratic family from Westphalia in the Holy Roman Empire, the House of Plettenberg.
-His parents were Henrik Casimir van Plettenberg, colonel in the orange garrison in Leeuwarden and Agatha Petronella van Ammena.
+Plettenberg descended from the House of Plettenberg, an old aristocratic family from Westphalia in the Holy Roman Empire.
+His parents were Henrik Casimir van Plettenberg, colonel in the Nassau-Orange garrison in Leeuwarden and his wife, Agatha Petronella van Ammena.
 After his studies of law at the Utrecht University he left the country in 1764 and became in the service of the Dutch East India Company for 2 years a member of the Council of Law in Batavia.
 In 1767 he married Cornelia Charlotte Feith, the widow of Louis Taillefer.

 Cape Town

 At this time Cape Town was the property of a commercial company, the Dutch East India Company (VOC) and not a colony of the Netherlands.
 At 28 years of age, in 1767, Plettenberg became "Independent-Fiscaal", the highest official of justice at Cape Town.
 After the death of Governor Ryk Tulbagh, Plettenberg took control of the administration; on 11 August 1771, he became governor.

 On 1 June 1773, Plettenberg presided over a platoon of 30 soldiers charged with the task of salvaging goods and money from the De Jonge Thomas wrecked in a storm in Table Bay.
 During the salvage operation, the father of one of the soldiers, Wolraad Woltemade heroically rescued men from the ship, unaided by the soldiers.
 In 1781 Van Plettenberg sent five ships to Saldanha Bay and wait for French escort.
 In the Battle of Saldanha Bay four ships were taken prize and was destroyed by the captain himself.

 The French-influenced Patriotic Movement ("Patriotte beweging") became a strong opposition to him.
 Petitions of colonists in 1779 and 1782 to the Lords Seventeen of the Dutch East India Company and to the "Staten-Generaal" of the Netherlands in 1784 show the problems between the governor and the colonists.
 The free burghers wished for greater representation in the courts and policy councils, codification of laws and some economic benefits, such as free trade (which were hindered by the trading activities of Company officials and various restrictions on the farmers).